 Child and adolescent mental health services (CAMHS) face a range of problems, including difficulties with access to care and long waits.
 Children and young people are not always included in decisions about their care, and the things that matter most to them are often not taken into account.
 There is an urgent need to improve the quality of services by making them person-centred, equitable, efficient and more effective.

-Following successful development in Camden, a core set of THRIVE principles have been identified and will be translated across four localities in NELFT, using an evidence-based approach to implementation called i-THRIVE.
-This project aims to understand facilitators and barriers to dissemination, whether the benefits can be translated to other CAMHS services, and its cost effectiveness.
+Following successful development in Camden, a core set of THRIVE principles has been identified and translated across four localities in NELFT, using an evidence-based approach to implementation called i-THRIVE.
+Improvements have included redesign of assessment, advice and signposting services, development of new care pathways, and trialling multi-agency approaches to support high-risk young people.

 The project has led to increased access, with 100% of referrals now receiving advice and signposting.
 Waiting times between assessment and first treatment have reduced by 72%, and breaches of the 18-week target to first treatment have reduced by 60%.

 Main enablers of implementation include dynamic local leadership and national support of i-THRIVE, and using a structured approach to implementation.
 Barriers include unprecedented strain on services, and lack of capacity in terms of time, experience and expertise.